 Even if you can’t make it to Williamsburg during Christmastime, don’t worry – there are plenty of other events happening throughout the month.
 Duke of Gloucester Street is still beautifully decorated, so be sure to take a stroll down there if you’re in town.
 Happy holidays!

-If you’re looking for a Christmas-themed shopping experience, look no further than Colonial Williamsburg.
-The three shops mentioned below are filled with ornaments, decorations, and more to get your home ready for the holiday season.
+If you are looking for fun Christmas shopping places, look no further than Colonial Williamsburg.
+There is a unique combination of historical items, unusual ornaments and traditional decorations to get your home ready for the holiday season.

 The Christmas Shop in Merchants Square is a great place to find unique ornaments and collectibles.
 If you’re looking for something special, this is the place to go.